bliu666666/ProjectM1PathTracing/README.md

 1. A hierarchy of geometric objects (Object -> Sphere, AABB)
 2. A hierarchy of materials (Material -> Lambertian)
 3. A recursive ray tracing system for path tracing

-## Current Limitations

-- No explicit light sources (only uses ambient lighting)
-- No support for reflective or refractive materials
-- No optimization by accelerating structures (BVH, etc.)
-- No parallelization (such as OpenMP or std::thread) is used for per-row or per-pixel calculations (main goal for next semester)